celestiaorg/celestia-app/specs/src/specs/consensus.md

 The Tendermint consensus protocol is fork-free by construction under an honest majority of stake assumption.

 If a block has a [valid commit](#blocklastcommit), it is part of the canonical chain.
-If equivocation [evidence](./data_structures.md#evidence) is detected for more than 1/3 of voting power, the node must halt.
-See [rationale doc](../rationale/fork_choice_das.md) for more information.
+If equivocation evidence is detected for more than 1/3 of voting power, the node must halt.

 ## Block Validity